QubesOS/qubes-core-admin/doc/qvm-tools/qvm-revert-template-changes.rst

 .. option:: --force

-    Do not prompt for comfirmation
+    Do not prompt for confirmation

 Authors
 =======